 The Company is exposed to price risk with respect to commodity prices.
-The Company closely monitors commodity prices 15 to determine the appropriate course of action to be taken by the Company.
-The Company is also exposed to price risk with respect to its investment in shares of Angus Gold Inc. and marketable securities.
+The Company closely monitors commodity prices to determine the appropriate course of action to be taken by the Company.
+The Company is also exposed to price risk with respect to its investment in shares of Angus Gold Inc.